 In his turn, Tito Orlandi published nine fragments (K 8502a-i) from a different papyrus codex, but which all belong to the same catechesis (the sixth).

 It appeared to me that there are other fragments of the Catechetical Orations of Cyril of Jerusalem which have remained unidentified until now.
-They were published by Prof. Orlandi in the same volume but as appendices to the fragments from the Coptic translation of the Plerophories of John Rufus, the bishop of Maiuma.
-I have now been able to identify two new fragments, both from the 7th Catechetical Oration, which was previously unattested in Coptic.
+They were published by Prof. Orlandi in the same volume, but as appendices to the fragments from the Coptic translation of the Plerophories of John Rufus, the bishop of Maiuma.
+I have now been able to identify two new fragments, both from the 7th Catechetical Oration, which has previously been unattested in Coptic.
 Thus, fragment K 2502e belongs to the Oration 7.1-2:

 An additional fragment of the same Oration is K 7343 (Catechetical Oration 7.9):

-As no pictures of the abovementioned fragments have been published, I cannot say for sure if they belong to the same codex as K 8502a-i, although it is likely to be so.
+As no pictures of these fragments have been published, I cannot say for sure if they belong to the same codex as K 8502a-i, although it is likely to be so.
 A systematic survey of the other papyri in the Vienna collection might bring to light further fragments from Cyril of Jerusalem’s Catechetical Orations.